Medical Records: Frequently Asked Questions

 Question: How can I obtain copies or review my medical record?

-Click here to download in Spanish.
-Complete and sign the authorization form.
-Mail
+Click here to download the authorization in Spanish.
+Complete and sign the authorization

-or fax the completed form to Valley Presbyterian Hospital's Health Information
+request.
+Email, mail or fax the completed request to Valley Presbyterian

-Management Department.
-You may also bring the completed form to our office
+You may also bring the completed/signed request to our office or complete

 Click here for a Guide to Obtaining Your Medical Records which includes step-by-step